Blackjack and Card Counting Forums - BlackjackInfo.com

 There were teams that formed after the incorporated team; I believe some were bankrolled by outsiders (and I believe the majority of the stories from BDTH came from these later teams), but ultimately, although MIT teams have been incorporated and teams have been successful, none were both.

 Universities are a great place to START teams; I don't think they're a particularly good place to RECRUIT teams.
-When I played on a team several years ago, I played with people I had known from college - people I had lent hundreds of dollars to over the years, borrowed hundreds of dollars from over the years, people I've cried to, people I've helped cheat on exams, people who have helped me move, people whom I've seen drunk, naked, bleeding, or all three.
+When I played on a team several years ago, I played with people I had known from college - people I had lent hundreds of dollars to over the years, borrowed hundreds of dollars from over the years, people I've cried to, people I've helped cheat on exams, people who have helped me move, people whom I've seen drunk, naked, bleeding, or :laugh: all three.
 We put together a series of verbal signals entirely based on inside jokes, and selected the best drunk act to be the BP.
 It was a blast, but I'd never, ever consider doing it with anyone else (except maybe my wife).

 If you're going to have a university team with outside funding, it's much easier to form the team FIRST, and THEN get outside funding, rather than having the funding first and then trying to form the team.